 On August 12, 2013, development of the Oyu Tolgoi underground mine, including Lift 1 of the Entrée-OTLLC Joint Venture's Hugo North Extension deposit, was suspended until outstanding OTLLC shareholder issues could be resolved.
-However, Turquoise Hill reported that the feasibility study for expansion of the Oyu Tolgoi mine was ongoing, and expected to be completed in the first half of 2014.
 The parties were unable to reach agreement on outstanding shareholder issues and close project financing prior to the March 31, 2014 expiry of the commitment letters that Rio Tinto signed with 15 global banks.
 On May 12, 2014, Turquoise Hill announced that 14 of the 15 global banks participating in the Oyu Tolgoi project financing had agreed to extend their commitment letters to September 30, 2014.
 On September 22, 2014, Turquoise Hill announced that the OTFS14 has been finalized and presented to the board of directors of OTLLC.
 On October 2, 2014, Turquoise Hill announced that while the extended expiry date for the commitment letters of September 30, 2014 had passed and there is ongoing engagement with the lenders, no requests have been made to further extend the lender commitments.

 Turquoise Hill further stated that underground development remains subject to: (1) successful resolution of remaining OTLLC shareholder issues, including the tax situation; (2) agreement of a comprehensive funding plan including project finance; (3) approval of the OTFS14 by the OTLLC shareholders and acceptance by the Mongolian Minerals Council; and (4) obtaining all necessary permits for the Oyu Tolgoi mine's operations and development.
-There can be no assurance that outstanding shareholder matters will be resolved in a satisfactory manner or that Oyu Tolgoi project financing will be available on the currently proposed terms, or at all, or within a reasonable time frame to permit development of the underground mine, including Lift 1 and Lift 2 of the Hugo North Extension deposit and the Heruga deposit, within current cost estimates, on schedule or at all.
-Further, there can be no assurance that the corporate, governmental and other approvals required to implement Oyu Tolgoi project financing will be obtained.
+There can be no assurance that outstanding shareholder matters will be resolved in a satisfactory manner, and given that the commitments from the commercial bank consortium forming part of the proposed project financing lender group formally expired on September 30, 2014 and have not yet been renewed, there can be no assurance that Oyu Tolgoi project financing will be available within the time frame required to permit development of the underground mine within current cost estimates, on schedule or at all.
+Further, there can be no assurance that the corporate, governmental and other approvals required to implement Oyu Tolgoi project financing will be obtained or that, even if such required approvals are obtained, Oyu Tolgoi project financing will be available.